paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Sparse matrices and their exponentials

 \subsection{The action of the exponential of a sparse matrix}

 Having demonstrated that many-body Hamiltonians can often be given as sparse matrices, we turn to a crucial issue that arises when applying these sparse matrices: The time evolution operator~\eqref{eq:time_evolution}, $U(\delta t) = e^{-i H\delta t/\hbar}$ is, in general, not sparse.
-Intuitively, one may easily see this by considering the following: Though the Hamiltonian matrix may be sparse due to the local nature of the interactions, $U(\delta t)$ contains all powers of $H$ and therefore contains many combination of all local interactions, such that it generally lacks this property of locality.
-In other words, if there is any non-zero transition probability $S_{jk}$ between two states for some time $\delta t$ (which is likely the case if the two states are not separated for some symmetry reasons), then the time evolution operator matrix element $U_{jk}(\delta t)$ between those two states is also non-zero.
-Though this transition probability may be infinitesimally small for almost all pairs $(j,k)$, the propagator matrix will nevertheless not be representable as a sparse matrix without further approximation (unlike the Hamiltonian, which is often sparse without any approximation).
+Intuitively, one may easily see this by considering the following: Though the Hamiltonian matrix may be sparse due to the local nature of the interactions, $U(\delta t)$ consists of all powers of $H$ and therefore contains many iterations and combinations of all local interactions, such that it generally lacks this property of locality.
+In other words, if two states with indices $j$ and $k$ are not strictly separated for symmetry reasons, then the time evolution operator matrix element $U_{jk}(\delta t)$ between those two states is also non-zero.
+As a result, although this transition probability may be infinitesimally small for almost all pairs $(j,k)$, the propagator matrix will nevertheless not be representable as a sparse matrix without further approximation (unlike the Hamiltonian, which is often sparse without any approximation).
 Though it may seem as if all of the above analysis on sparseness is thus wasted, such is not the case.

-The remedy lies in not explicitly calculating $U(\delta t)$ and then letting this operator act on the state vector, but to rather apply each individual term of the Taylor series expansion (i.e., each power of $H$) to the state vector individually and calculate the running sum.
-More precisely, the current implementation uses either the scaling-and-squaring method for $e^A B$ described by Higham and Al-Mohi~\cite{alhi11}, or a simplified Taylor-series-based variant thereof.
-In other words, instead of calculating
+The remedy lies in not explicitly calculating $U(\delta t)$ and then letting this operator act on the state vector, but rather in applying each iteration of $H$ to the state vector individually and calculating the running sum.
+More precisely, the current implementation uses either the scaling-and-squaring method for $e^A B$ described by Higham and Al-Mohi~\cite{alhi11}, or a simplified Taylor-series-based variant thereof; that is, instead of calculating

-which would be a dense matrix which we could apply to $\ket{\psi}$, we instead immediately apply the action of each $\frac{-i \delta t/\hbar}{n} H$ to the vector and keep only the resulting vector.
+which would be a dense matrix that could then be applied to $\ket{\psi}$, we instead immediately apply the action of each $\frac{-i \delta t/\hbar}{n} H$ to the vector and keep only the resulting vector.
 In \texttt{python}/\texttt{numpy} syntax, the core of the idea is: